beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 http://<global_manager_host>:<global_manager_port>/
 ```

-Since the global manager processing only a single type of requests, it exposes only
+Since the global manager processes only a single type of requests, it exposes only
 one resource: `/`.
 The resource is accessed using the method `PUT`, which initiates the VM
 reallocation process.
 This service requires the following parameters: